Octopus Deploy Documentation

 Self-hosted

-For self-hosted installations of Octopus Server, you will require additional network configuration and/or services to support the use of Polling Tentacles, Octopus Web Portal and REST API all over port 443.
+For self-hosted installations of Octopus Server, you will require specific network configuration and/or services to support the use of Polling Tentacles over port 443.
+This may be in addition to any existing configuration to support making the Octopus Web Portal and REST API available over port 443.

-A reverse proxy (e.g. NGINX) can be set up either on the machine or a machine/appliance that fronts it.
-The reverse proxy would inspect connections coming in on the same port and decide which backend port to forward them to.
+A reverse proxy specific to Polling Tentacles (e.g. NGINX) could be set up on the Octopus Server or a machine/appliance that fronts it.
+The reverse proxy would inspect connections coming in on the desired port (in this case 443) and forward to the configured port in Octopus Server for Polling Tentacles (defaults to 10943).

-• A new DNS record dedicated for Polling Tentacle traffic.
+• Configure a new DNS record dedicated for Polling Tentacle traffic.

 • This will be used when registering your Workers and Tentacles (i.e. --server-comms-address https://<your-polling-url>)

-• A reverse proxy rule to redirect inbound traffic on port 443 on the new DNS record to port 10943 on your Octopus Server.
+• Configure a reverse proxy rule to redirect inbound traffic on port 443 on the new DNS record to port 10943 on your Octopus Server.

 The setup of a Polling Tentacle for your self-hosted instance over port 443 is the same as a Polling Tentacle over port 10943, except when registering the Tentacle.
 Change the register-with and register-worker commands: